 The customer service rep no doubt has a screen full of conversations open with various different guests and hosts and various different properties.
 They are just trying to get through them all.

 Customers are just seen as a statistic and one more case to be closed out when they are often raising serious issues about safety and inaccurate listings.

 It is important to be aware of the fact that anyone can list a property on Airbnb.
 Airbnb does not background check its hosts, check the quality/safety of the listing, or ensure that the rental is legal.

 On their app and website, they advise you to contact the local authorities if you feel as though you are in danger.
-However, in parallel, you will also need to contact Airbnb and let them know what is going on and they often do not take things seriously.
+However, in parallel, you will also need to contact Airbnb and let them know what is going on as they often do not take complaints seriously.